atlassian/react-beautiful-dnd/README.md

 ```

 By using the approach you are able to make style changes to a `Droppable` when it is being dragged over, but you avoid re-rendering all of the children unnecessarily.
 Keep in mind that if you are using `React.PureComponent` that your component will [not respond to changes in the context](https://github.com/facebook/react/issues/2517).

+When moving into a new list, the visible `Draggables` will have their `render` function called directly even with this optimisation.
+This is because we need to move those `Draggables` out of the way.
+The `InnerList` optimisation will prevent the `Droppable` from calling `render` on the whole list from the top down - but we will be calling `render` on the visible `Draggables` directly to move them out of the way.

 Unfortunately we are [unable to apply this optimisation for you](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).
 It is a byproduct of using the function-as-child pattern.